0330 822 0505

 For many years, self-cert mortgages offered a convenient way to buy a home for the self-employed and anyone else who had difficulty proving their income.
 Though these mortgages no longer exist, alternatives are available for people in this position.

-This guide will explain how they worked, what you can do if you have one and who to speak to for any advice or guidance.
+This guide will explain how they work, what you can do if you have one, and who to speak to for advice or guidance.

 What is a self-cert mortgage?